Might and Magic III: Isles of Terra

 Might and Magic III: Isles of Terra is the third game in the role-playing video game series Might and Magic.
 Released in 1991, it is the predecessor to Might and Magic IV: Clouds of Xeen and the sequel to Might and Magic II: Gates to Another World.
 A Sega Genesis version was developed, but never released.

+This was the last installment in the series to be released for the Amiga, Mac OS, Sega CD, TurboGrafx-CD and Super NES.

 Gameplay

 Might and Magic III employs an updated first person perspective interface based on the one employed by Might and Magic Book One: The Secret of the Inner Sanctum and Might and Magic II: Gates to Another World.
 The action is turn based throughout the game phases.
 A number of improvements, made possible by an expanded development team and advancements in computer technology, are incorporated.
 The graphics are more colourful, taking advantage of contemporary VGA displays.
 A number of sound cards are supported, offering improved sound effects, background music, and synthesized speech.
 Mouse interaction is also supported for the first time.